Who is Using CBD? A Look at CBD Statistics

-The Brightfield/HelloMD survey also dug into the income, education, and ethnicity of CBD users and found them to be quite a diverse group on those fronts.
+Back in 2017, a Brightfield/HelloMD survey also dug into the income, education, and ethnicity of CBD users and found them to be quite a diverse group on those fronts.
 African Americans were somewhat scarce (5 percent vs. 13 percent for the U.S. as a whole), though that may reflect a geographic factor that all the surveys noticed.
 People in the western states are far more likely to be using CBD than elsewhere, probably because of their history of looser cannabis laws, and those states have a different ethnic mix than other parts of the country.

 How Have the Events of 2020 Affected CBD Use?

 All this CBD research was done before the events of 2020 came along and upended everything.
 But in an August 2020 update, Brightfield noted some negative effects for the CBD industry.

 For one, the Food and Drug Administration has been tied up in other matters, so the hoped-for clarification of CBD regulations isn’t happening this year.
 And Brightfield’s projection of $17 billion in U.S. CBD sales by 2025 is actually scaled back from even more ambitious forecasts it gave last year, presumably because of the economic crunch.